fish-shell/fish-shell/doc_src/cmds/set.rst

     set foo banana (false)
     echo $status # prints 1, because of the "(false)" above.

-    # Like other shells, fish 3.1 supports this syntax for passing a variable to just one command:
+    # Like other shells, pass a variable to just one command:
     # Run fish with a temporary home directory.
     HOME=(mktemp -d) fish
     # Which is essentially the same as: